-Scrum, Kanban, and the Agile-Waterfall hybrid are 3 development methodologies we use daily on our projects.
+Scrum, Kanban, and the Agile-Waterfall hybrid are 3 development methodologies we use regularly on our projects.
 At the same time, there are lots of other approaches used by developers around the globe.

 It took some of the best practices around the time to extreme levels:

 - Code review.